shanecelis/code-cite/README.md

 This output is then sourced by the `cite` command.

 Templates
 ----------

-[Moustache](https://mustache.github.io) templates are used to generate the citation.
+[Moustache](https://mustache.github.io) templates are used to generate the citations.
 Here is a simple one:

     /*
       Original code Copyright (c) {{year_created}} {{author_name}}[{{inline_link}}]